ponyorm/pony/README.md

 Pony ORM is released under multiple licenses, check [ponyorm.com](http://ponyorm.com/license-and-pricing.html) for more information.

+Pony ORM documentation is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.

+By editing or otherwise contributing to Pony ORM documentation, you agree to license any text you change or contribute under the CC BY-SA license.

-Copyright (c) 2014 Alexander Kozlovsky, Alexey Malashkevich.
+Copyright (c) 2014 Pony ORM, LLC.
 All rights reserved. team (at) ponyorm.com

 Please send your questions, comments and suggestions to our mailing list [http://ponyorm-list.ponyorm.com](http://ponyorm-list.ponyorm.com)